 The Albatross is an undergraduate peer-reviewed academic journal that publishes the exceptional scholarship of undergraduate students at the University of Victoria in British Columbia, Canada.
-We publish undergraduate essays on literary analysis, critical theory, and cultural studies, as well as another content created for undergraduate English courses at UVic.
+We publish undergraduate essays on literary analysis, critical theory, and cultural studies.

 The Albatross is published annually each April.
 Our first issue was launched in 2011.

 Open Access Policy

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

 The mission of The Albatross is to provide University of Victoria undergraduate English students with opportunities to gain valuable editorial experience, and to publish exceptional undergraduate scholarship in a peer-reviewed journal.

 The Albatross was launched in September of 2010 by members of the English Literature Course Union (now known as the English Students' Association).
 We aim to publish the work of undergraduate students of English Literature from the University of Victoria and to cultivate an audience of all students who study English Literature.

 We are seeking submissions of original undergraduate works of literary criticism and analysis from across the diverse field of English studies at the University of Victoria.

 The Albatross is published both in print and online.

 When will submissions open?
 When will the next issue be available?